denlap007/hapi-audit-rest/README.md

 });
 ```

-If `debug` option is disabled (default), the error message will be printed to stderr for convenience.
+If `debug` option is enabled (disabled by default), the error message will be printed to stderr for convenience.

 ## License